 Flexible work is important for people at every stage in life

 The research found people of different ages are motivated by flexible work for different reasons.

-Baby boomers: Flexible work is just as important among the older generation.
+But flexible work is just as important among the older generation.
 Of the 20% of people aged over 65 who have worked as a contractor or freelancer in their life, 16% did so in the last year alone.
 For older people, working flexible hours, for example to wind down to retirement, is a big reason (12%), as is the ability to not work for just one company (18%).
-Older generations have embraced freelancing as a way to make extra income.
-According to ONS figures, people aged 65 and over accounted for 22% of all part-time self-employment in 2015, up from 14% in 2001.
-According to figures from 2015, half of those aged over 70 in employment were self-employed.

 *Flexible work in this study refers to temporary agency work, contracting and freelancing.